Brooding for Beginners

 - Birds not growing at a uniform rate – May be due to crowding, insufficient feeder space, temperature too high.

-- Rear-End Pasting – Sometimes the stress of shipping causes manure to build up and stick to the back of the chicks.
-It is important to remove this.
+- Rear-End Pasting – Sometimes the stress of shipping or cold brooder temperature causes manure to build up and stick to the back of the chicks.
+It is important to remove this buildup.
 Use warm water and wash cloth to remove.
 You can rub olive oil around the vent to prevent further impaction.
-In a few days, the problem will cease.
+In a few days, the problem should cease as the chicks settle in and begin to grow.

 - Ruffled appearance or huddling may indicate ill birds.

 Water: Besides heat, the next most important thing for your chicks is water.
 We recommend using a vitamin-electrolyte solution mixed in the new chicks water, like Meyer Hatchery’s Vital-Pack.
-You may need to dip the chicks’ beaks in the trough to show them where the water is.
+You may need to dip the chicks’ beaks in the trough to show them where the water is located.
 Usually, once a few birds have started drinking, the others will follow.
 Sometimes chicks will fall into the water trough and either drown or become chilled and die.
 This can be prevented by providing ample space for the birds, not putting a heat source right over the water, and using waterers with smaller troughs.
 You can always add clean rocks, marbles, etc to make the water more shallow.
 Water consumption is affected by several factors, including temperature, humidity, diet, diseases, and age of the bird.
 It is a good idea to fill the waterers when you set up your brooder so the water reaches room temperature.
-Cold water can lower your baby’s body temperature.
+Cold water can lower your chicks’ body temperatures and cause chilling.

 Recommended Feed Guide for Chicks & Bantams: